phobiavr/phober/README.md

    <details>
       <summary>Notes</summary>

    This is required to download the `laravel/nova` package.

    You can create this file by copying the `auth.json.example` template provided in the project directory and then adding your GitHub credentials.

    For guidance on creating a GitHub personal access token, refer to [this guide](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
    </details>

 4. Build and start the Docker containers:
     ```bash
     docker-compose up -d
     ```

+5. Run the task automation script to initialize databases, services, and run migrations:
+    ```bash
+    ./setup.sh
+    ```

+   You will be prompted to select which tasks to execute, including database initialization, configuration updates, and migrations.

 ## Postman Collection